Thanatisia/makefile-parser-python/USAGE.md

                             - value : Specify the value string/array/list (as a list) that you want to map to the variable
                                 + Type: List
         - Return:
+            - Default: If both 'targets' and 'variables' are specified
                 + Type: List
                 - Values
                     + targets   : Trimmed Makefile rules/targets + dependencies
                     + variables : Trimmed Makefile variables/build arguments
+            - If only 'variables' is specified
+                + Type: Dictionary
+                - Values
+                    + variables : Trimmed Makefile variables/build arguments
+            - If only 'targets' is specified
+                + Type: Dictionary
+                - Values
+                    + targets   : Trimmed Makefile rules/targets + dependencies

 ### Data Classes/Types